gramcracker40/LiveTest/backend/core_test/README.md

-# Core functionality of LiveTest
+# Originally intended core functionality of LiveTest

 ## Includes

-Process for grading Scantron form 882Es
+Processing techniques for grading Scantron form 882Es

-Process for grading LiveTest purpose built answer sheets
+Started off trying to process these, figured why not just make custom answer sheets that fit our purpose later on.

 ### Grading Scantron form 882Es